 For example, if you are claiming that you have a reasonable excuse for filing your tax return late, but HMRC do not already have all of the facts about what happened, explain the situation again.
 You should try to give as much information as you can and if you have any supporting evidence, send copies of it with your review request.

 Let’s say you spilled a cup of coffee over your laptop computer on 30 January when you were going to file your tax return, so you could not complete it.
 You took the laptop for repair the next day, got it fixed within a week and then filed your tax return as soon as possible when it was back up and running (so you put matters right as soon as you could).

 HMRC in their original decision have said they do not think you had a reasonable excuse as they thought you should have asked a friend or family member if you could borrow their computer; or used a public computer such as at a local library.

 In your request for a review, you should send in any further evidence you have.
 You could send a copy of the repair bill for the laptop as evidence of the problem.
 Then you could explain that your library does not provide the facilities they suggest and in any event it was closed on both 30 and 31 January as it now only opens on Tuesdays and Thursdays.
 Furthermore, you think it is not reasonable for HMRC to suggest you rely on friends or family to deal with your private tax affairs.
 Perhaps also the information you needed to complete your tax return was saved on the computer that was damaged and you needed it to be repaired before you could access it.

 Giving such further information could make all the difference to the outcome of the review.

 Who carries out the review?

-HMRC's internal reviews are carried out by someone within HMRC who is independent of the original HMRC decision-maker.
-That means the reviewer is not within the management chain of the original decision maker, and is often located elsewhere.
+HMRC's internal reviews are carried out centrally from their Solicitors Office and Legal Services team, by someone within HMRC who is independent of the original HMRC decision-maker.
+That means the reviewer is not within the management chain of the original decision maker.